ShaggyTech/nhtsa-api-wrapper/packages/lib/src/api/README.md

 const options: CreateUrlOptions = {
   endpointName: 'DecodeVinValues',
   path: '5UXWX7C5*BA', // VIN is the path in this endpoint
-  params: { modelYear: 2009 } // optional query string params specific to this endpoint }
+  params: { modelYear: 2009 }, // optional query string params specific to this endpoint }

 /* GetAllMakes is a different endpoint, so we need a different url, this one is simple and doesn't require a path or params */ const differentOptions: CreateUrlOptions = {
-  endpointName: 'GetAllMakes'
+  endpointName: 'GetAllMakes',
 }

 cacheUrl({ ...options }) // create a url to fetch DecodeVinValues and cache it